WillAbides/setup-go-faster/README.md

   handle constraints for post 1.21 the same as pre 1.21.
 This may change in a future major version.

 - Go's pre-releases are not valid semver.
 For example the beta for 1.16 is 1.16beta1.
-This means pre-releases need to be explicitely specified.
+This means pre-releases need to be explicitly specified.

 For those who learn best from examples: